 Payment and Security

-On the more technical side, the payment process and security of an ecommerce mobile app should not be overlooked.
+The payment process and security of an ecommerce mobile app should not be overlooked.
 People are growing increasingly comfortable paying not only online, but with mobile apps as well.
+Customers want to purchase from sites that they trust.
 Moderate security is simply not an option for mobile apps that handle user’s private and financial information.
-When developing an e-commerce mobile app, there are a variety of factors to consider in building the payment process and establishing strong security.
+When developing an ecommerce mobile app, ecommerce companies should pay close attention to their payment and security processes.

-1. Payment Gateway & Processor
+Payment Gateway & Processor

 The encryption provided by SSL prevents those with malicious intent from intercepting transactions as simple as search queries or as complex as credit card information.
-Bottom line, SSL certificates show customers that their information is being protected and will improve the reputation of your online store.
+Bottom line, SSL certificates show customers that their information is protected and will improve the reputation of your online store.